The true value of a backlink (Google patent)

 A site having a link to a page on the same site through another site and a redirect, this page will be penalized.
 The link has a negative effect.

 Links are often created in pages that are never modified by the webmaster.
 If the linked page is it changed, the link considered like a vote, must it retain its value?
 It gave a vote of something else actually.
-That's why Google's algorithm takes into account the evolution in time, and the fact that new links are continually added.
+That's why patent for scoring of document takes into account the evolution in time, and the fact that new links are continually added.

 It can be directly collected in various ways, on the results pages of the search engine, through the Google toolbar.